-- 3.5 In accordance with the policy guidance outlined in Section 1.0, new developments should not increase flood risk on the site and the surrounding area.
-Therefore surface water runoff rates leaving the Site should not exceed the existing runoff rate. - 3.6 The existing greenfield surface water runoff rate for the Main Development area within the Site has been calculated using FEH Web Service (Centre for Ecology and Hydrology) catchment data and Depth Duration Frequency (DDF) FEH2013 rainfall model data for the local catchment area at OSNGR 523150, 413350. - 3.7 Table 2 details the existing runoff rates calculated during the 1%, 3.3% and >99% AEP events, plus an allowance for climate change as defined by the EA's latest guidance (2016) (refer to Section 3.0 of the FRA in Appendix 14A of the ES).
+- 3.5 In accordance with the policy guidance outlined in Section 2.0, new development should not increase flood risk on the Site and the surrounding area.
+Therefore, surface water runoff rates leaving the Site should not exceed the existing runoff rate. - 3.6 The existing greenfield surface water runoff rate for the Main Development Area within the Site has been calculated using FEH Web Service (Centre for Ecology and Hydrology) catchment data and Depth Duration Frequency (DDF) FEH2013 rainfall model data for the local catchment area at OS NGR 523150, 413350. - 3.7 Table 2 details the existing runoff rates calculated during the 1%, 3.3% and >99% AEP events, plus an allowance for climate change as defined by the EA's latest guidance (2019) (refer to Section 3.0 of the FRA in Appendix 14A of the PEI Volume III Report).

-Table 2: Calculated ReFH2 Greenfield Surface Water Runoff Rates for the Main Development Area within the Site
+Table 2: Calculated ReFH2 greenfield surface water runoff rates for the Main Development Area within the Site